bassem-elsodany/som-guided-vector-search/README.md

 3. **Search Quality Impact**:
    - **Pros**: I get 1 highly relevant OAuth2 document
 - **Cons**: I also get 6 irrelevant documents about teams, partners, permissions, etc.
-   - **Result**: 14% relevance rate (1/7 documents) - very poor quality
+   - **Result**: 14% relevance rate (1/7 documents) , very poor quality

 **Root Cause Analysis**:

-The SOM query-to-cluster mapping is based purely on vector distance in embedding space.
+The SOM query to cluster mapping is based purely on vector distance in embedding space.
 The embedding for "OAuth2 authentication" is closest to cluster centroids that may not be semantically pure, due to:

 ```python
 # The embedding model likely learned these associations: